apigee/api-platform-samples/learn-edge/proxy-to-a-target/README.md

 Deploy and invoke the proxy.
 These are the basic steps:

-1. `cd api-platform-samples/learn-edge/proxy-2`.
+1. `cd api-platform-samples/learn-edge/proxy-to-a-target`.
 2. `./deploy.sh`
 3. `./invoke.sh`
-4. Compare the output to the `proxy-1` output.
+4. Compare the output to the `simplest-proxy` output.

 ### View it in the Edge UI

 Go to the Edge UI and run a Trace on this API.
-How does it differ from the Trace you saw in `proxy-1`?
+How does it differ from the Trace you saw in `simplest-proxy`?

-**What's a revision?** You might notice that when you deployed `proxy-2` you created a new revision of the proxy called `learn-edge`.
+**What's a revision?** You might notice that when you deployed `proxy-to-a-target` you created a new revision of the proxy with the name `learn-edge`.
 In all of the `deploy.sh` files, the proxy name is always `learn-edge`.
 The deploy script just creates a new revision each time it deploys.
 If you want to go back to a previous revision, you can go to the Edge UI and select it from the **Revision** menu.
 Or, you can just redeploy whichever proxy you want to use from the command-line -- and it will become the current revision.

 ### About what changed